jsdevel/crudgoose/README.md

 to achieve this.
 2. Find the models tracked by the configuration.
 The models may be listed individually, or they may be grouped in a directory.
-All paths are resolved against the location of the configuration.
+All paths are resolved against the location defined in the configuration.
 3. Extract the model names and schemas.
-Crudgoose loads the models using using `proxyquire` and `sinon` to intercept mongoose constructs.
+Crudgoose loads the models using `proxyquire` and `sinon` to intercept mongoose constructs.
 4. Generate a module with all the CRUD and exit!